mspiller23/MEE-342-Final-Project/Phase-3-Report.md

 This test showed that the gear train did not only work as a manual demonstration.
 It also moved continuously under powered input, which made the relationship between input speed and output speed easier to observe.

-### Lubrication Check

-The prototype was operated without additional lubrication.
-All parts rotated smoothly under normal operation.

-This showed that lubrication was not required for the low-speed testing performed on the prototype.
-However, lubrication or bearings would improve durability for higher-speed or longer-duration motorized testing.

 ### Backlash Observation

 A small amount of play was observed from gear lash between the input shaft and intermediate shaft.
 The backlash was approximately 3 degrees.